 Metric Description Unit 2024 2023 Metric % of Iberdrola assets with a biodiversity assessment and a neutrality plan in 2030 % 10.9 % 0% Calculation methodology This metric has an associated public target reported in the biodiversity targets section of this report entitled "Net Positive Impact on Biodiversity by 2030".
 The metric for monitoring the target is defined as: % facilities with a biodiversity assessment and a neutrality plan.
-For a facility to have a Neutrality Plan in place it will have to: have measured its material impact on biodiversity, i.e. projects with a significant impact on ecosystems will use the ecosystems metric. have a Biodiversity Action Plan that includes avoidance, minimisation and offsetting measures to achieve metric neutrality within a specified timeframe.
+For a facility to have a Neutrality Plan in place it will have to: • have measured its material impact on biodiversity, i.e. projects with a significant impact on ecosystems will use the ecosystems metric. • have a Biodiversity Action Plan that includes avoidance, minimisation and offsetting measures to achieve metric neutrality within a specified timeframe.
 External validation Limited assurance of this sustainability report.

-Metric Description Unit 2024 2023 Metric Tree planting Millions 5.0 3.4 Calculation methodology This metric has an associated report, entitled "Planting 20 mil The Trees Programme was lau regeneration of forest ecosyste "branches", with the following of Branch 1: Conservation of the required as compensation for r Branch 2: Regeneration and or Branch 3: Social value: researd The monitoring metric is the su types of actions or branches.
-Total number of trees planted i trees in branch 2 + number of the For projects developed with oth taken into account.
-Plantings of excluded from the calculation. lion trees by 2030".
-Inched 2020 to protect ems.
-The programme hobjectives natural heritage, which new developments. reation of natural value ch and awareness-rais um of the number of tree n the three branches = trees in branch 3. her organisations, only lue to the replacement biodiversity, for the has three main lines in includes actions in the sthrough voluntary ing, in collaboration ees planted since 20 number of trees in the percentage attr of seedlings that di e conservation and s of action, known as n forest ecosystems y projects. n with Stakeholders.
-220 in each of the three branch 1 + number of ributable to Iberdrola is id not thrive are External validation Project validation is carried out reforestation, through an execu- lf the project is likely to genera the verifying entity that issues the life of the project. ution report. te carbon credits, the s status of the refores station is validated by
+Metric Description Unit 2024 2023 Metric Tree planting Millions 5.0 3.4 Calculation methodology This metric has an associated preport, entitled "Planting 20 mill" The Trees Programme was lau regeneration of forest ecosyste "branches", with the following of Branch 1: Conservation of the prequired as compensation for not Branch 2: Regeneration and consumption of the preparation of the prepara nched 2020 to protect ms. The programme habjectives natural heritage, which lew developments. eation of natural value th and awareness-rais m of the number of tree in the three branches = rees in branch 3. biodiversity, for the has three main lines in includes actions in the sthrough voluntarying, in collaboration ees planted since 20 number of trees in the percentage attention to the percentage attention in the percentage atten e conservation and sof action, known as a forest ecosystems projects.
+In with Stakeholders.
+220 in each of the three branch 1 + number of ributable to Iberdrola is External validation Project validation is carried out in stages: the first by the company carrying out the reforestation, through an execution report.
+If the project is likely to generate carbon credits, the status of the reforestation is validated by the verifying entity that issues the credits.
+This validation can take place several times during the life of the project.